DataDog/datadog-aas-extension/linux/README.md

 - ### Application Settings
     - `DD_API_KEY` is your Datadog API key
     - `DD_SITE` is the Datadog site [parameter](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site) (defaults to datadoghq.com)
+    - `DD_SERVICE` is the service name used for this program.
+Defaults to the name field value in package.json.
     - `DD_START_APP` is the command used to start your application.
 For example, `node ./bin/www`

 - ### General Settings